madskjeldgaard/PicoDebounceButton/README.md

 This is a small library for debouncing button presses on the Raspberry Pi Pico, using the [Pico C++ SDK](https://github.com/raspberrypi/pico-sdk).
 It is inspired by [Bounce2](https://github.com/thomasfredericks/Bounce2).

+## Example

+For an example on how to use this project, see [this](https://github.com/madskjeldgaard/SimplePicoMidiController).

 ## Adding this library to your project

 ### Using CPM